+The iPad screens can be damaged if subjected to rough treatment.
+The screens are particularly sensitive to damage from excessive pressure on the screen.

 - a.
-The iPad screens can be damaged if subjected to rough treatment.
-The screens are particularly sensitive to damage from excessive pressure on the screen. - i.
-Do not lean on the top of the iPad when it is open or closed. - ii.
-Do not place anything near the iPad that could put pressure on the screen. - iii.
-Be mindful of your belongings and the iPad in the book bag.
-Items within the book bag can potentially damage the iPad. - iv.
-Do not place anything in the carrying case that will press against the cover - v.
+Do not lean on the top of the iPad when it is open or closed. - b.
+Do not place anything near the iPad that could put pressure on the screen. - c.
+Be mindful if your belongings and the iPad in the book bag.
+Items within the book bag can potentially damage the iPad. - d.
+Do not "bump" the iPad against walls, floors, etc. as it will eventually break the screen.

+- e.
 Clean the screen with a soft, dry cloth or anti-static cloth.
 Use of harsh chemicals WILL damage the screen. - III.
 Use at School: iPads are intended for use at school each day.
 In addition to teacher expectations for iPad use, school messages, announcements, calendars, and schedules may be accessed using the iPad.
 Students must be responsible to bring their iPad to all classes, unless specifically instructed not to do so by their teacher.
-The iPad is the property of GMSD.
-Therefore, school staff and administration have the right to check any material stored on a student's iPad at any time. - 1.
+The iPad is the property of the General McLane School District.
+Therefore, school staff and administration have the right to check any material stored on a student's iPad at any time. - 1. iPad Undergoing Repair: When a student's iPad is handed in for repair, he/she will receive a loaner until his/her iPad is repaired. - 2.
 Charging: Students must fully charge their iPad every night. iPads must be fully charged at the start of each school day.

-2. Screensavers/Backgrounds:
+Students should use the district provided charger and cord.

+3. Screensavers/Backgrounds

 - a.
 Inappropriate media may not be used as a screensaver or background photo. - b.
-Presence of guns, weapons, pornographic materials, inappropriate language, alcohol, drug, tobacco, and gang related symbols or pictures will result in disciplinary actions. - c.
-Passcode lock number should be the last four digits of the student's ID number and should be kept confidential.
+Presence of guns, weapons, pornographic materials, inappropriate language, alcohol, drug, tobacco, and gang related symbols or pictures would result in disciplinary actions. - c.
+Passcode lock should be the 4 digits of the grade they are in: 0000, 1111, 2222, 3333, 4444 - 4.
+Sound/Music/Games - a.
+Music is not allowed on the iPad, unless permission is given by the teacher - b.

-3. Sound/Music/Games:

-- a.
-Music is not allowed on the iPad, unless permission is given by the teacher. - b.
 Internet games are not allowed on the iPads.
-If game apps are installed, it will be with General McLane School District staff approval. - c.
+If games apps are installed, it will be with the General McLane School District staff approval. - c.
 All software/apps must be district provided.
-Data storage will be through apps on the iPad and email to a server location.
+Data storage will be through apps on the iPad and email to a server location. - d.
+Sound must be muted at all times unless permission is obtained from the teacher for instructional purposes.

 IV.
-Managing your files and saving your work:
+Managing your files and saving your work

 - 1. Saving Your Work: The iPad has limited storage capabilities.
-Students should use their General McLane OneDrive account to complete and save their work.
-Work that was not started in OneDrive should be uploaded and saved to the OneDrive account. - 2.
-Network Connectivity: GMSD makes no guarantee that the network will be up and running 100% of the time.
+Students should use their district provided General McLane One Drive account to complete and save their work. - 2.
+Network Connectivity: General McLane School District makes no guarantee that the network will be up and running 100% of the time.
 In the rare case that the network is down, the district will not be responsible for lost or missing data.

-V. Software:
+V. Software